 The narrators of these thirteen wildly original and unforgettable stories all know what they want, and are surprised to find—in poignant and sometimes painful ways—that what they need is something else entirely.
 Whether starting a romance or ending one, raising babies or rescuing a friend, running an advice column or the most powerful country on the planet, their worlds fall apart and then get rebuilt, in startling and tender ways, on the new discoveries rising from the rubble.
 Bold, sneaky, sometimes bewildered, and always jumping in feet first, these characters will steal your heart, turn it upside down, shake out all its contents, and give you back what you most need, polished, clear, and whole.

-Click the “Buy Now” button to send payment via credit card or PayPal, or use the contact form to request a mailing address if you prefer to pay by check.
-We can’t wait to get a copy of the book in your hands!
+Use the contact form to request a mailing address if you prefer to pay by check.
+We can’t wait to get your copy of the book in your hands!

 Christiana Langenberg, author of Half of What I Know:

 The women in these 13 stories are a lucky number.
 Urban deftly reveals their wants and needs in such a way that readers feel compelled to keep turning the page to find out what’s going to happen, where they will go, what they will say, do and, perhaps most importantly, what they will think.
 Urban draws you in to the circumstances of their lives through prose so keen and almost unbearably lovely that it feels both mysterious and familiar.
 She creates complex characters who embody seemingly conflicting ways of being and yet, by the story’s end, you can’t imagine there’s any other way for them to navigate their lives.

 Sarah Gerkensmeyer, author of What You Are Now Enjoying: